DavidMorton/macbook12-audio-driver/info/notes.md

 So I thought that it was going to set the line_outs to 2 things, and the speaker_outs and hp_outs to nothing, but it looks like, instead, it eliminated all of them...

+Putting this back.
+The line-out seems to be just line out, and not for speakers at all.

+Now I'm wondering how I can get the speaker_outs value working with the line outs as well....

+Rebooting for a clean alsa-info.

+# 2023-07-28-09-35

+Back to where we were before.